 Q: These can be downloaded at the above-mentioned website.
 Tell us about treatment for depression.

 A: If deemed mild (noticeable but basically functioning okay), education is important.
 Support increased peer interactions, behavioral activation and exercise, encourage good sleep habits, try to reduce stressors and, prophylactically, remove any guns from the home.
-Do a follow-up to see if improving or getting worse.
+Do a follow-up to see if the patient is improving or getting worse.

 Q: What are your favorite three?